 Along with CULT Coffee, Forest Highlands has come onboard as a partner to contribute to the café.
 Schatz has a good relationship with them, and Forest Highlands sees these hands-on learning opportunities as a large benefit for students.

 Another CULT Coffee partner, Bunn-o-Matic, visited SHRM to see the potential for the café.
-As a result, Bunn will be donating over a thousand dollars worth of new, state-of-the-art equipment, which will enhance both the quality of the student learning experience, and the quality of the products served.
+As a result, Bunn will be donating a generous gift of new, state-of-the-art equipment, which will enhance both the quality of the student learning experience, and the quality of the products served.

 The availability of experiential learning opportunities create a dynamic environment in SHRM.
 “It’s about how we treat our students, hold them accountable, and how we set these expectations that I am proud to say they all measure up to,” raved Costen.
 She continued, explaining the initiative and ambition of the students.
 “You have to have the vision that says, ‘we can make that happen.’”